 What to see, what to do in Beaulieu-sur-Dordogne

-Campsite Corrèze is only 30 minutes drive from Beaulieu-sur-Dordogne, what to enjoy your next holiday in Corrèze with friends or family!
+Campsite Le Gibanel in Corrèze is only 30 minutes drive from Beaulieu-sur-Dordogne, what to enjoy your next holiday in Corrèze with friends or family!

 Less than 30 kilometers from Gibanel Castle along the Dordogne, lies the city of character Beaulieu-sur-Dordogne.
 Built strategically on a meander of the river, Beaulieu has developed around a powerful Benedictine abbey.
 The abbey, remarkable for its Romanesque portal, still exists today.
 Its silhouette, drawn by a set of Romanesque capitals and a high tower of the 15th century, is emblematic of the city.